djc/instant-segment/README.md

 For the microbenchmark included in this repository, instant-segment is ~17x faster than the Python implementation.
 Further optimizations are planned -- see the [issues][issues].
-The API has been carefully constructed so that multiple segmentations can share the underlying state (mainly the unigram and bigram maps) to allow parallel usage.
+The API has been carefully constructed so that multiple segmentations can share the underlying state to allow parallel usage.

 [python]: https://github.com/grantjenks/python-wordsegment
 [chapter]: http://norvig.com/ngrams/